ISISComputingGroup/ibex_developers_manual/GUI_development/Adding-a-Button-to-the-Perspective-Switcher.md

 * Right-click on the new extension point and select New->perspectiveExtension; the new perspectiveExtension should appear below the extension point

-* For the new perspectiveExtension set the targetID to the ID of your perspective, for this example it is org.csstudio.isis.ui.myperspective.perspective
+* For the new perspectiveExtension set the targetID to the ID of your perspective, for this example it is uk.ac.stfc.isis.ibex.ui.myperspective.perspective

 * Right-click on the perspectiveExtension and select New->view; the new view should appear

-* Select the view and change the ID to the ID of your View, for example: org.csstudio.isis.ui.myperspective.myview
+* Select the view and change the ID to the ID of your View, for example: uk.ac.stfc.isis.ibex.ui.myperspective.myview

-* Change the relative to org.csstudio.isis.ui.perspectives.PerspectiveSwitcher
+* Change the relative to uk.ac.stfc.isis.ibex.ui.perspectives.PerspectiveSwitcher

 * The remaining setting determine how the View will appear and behave, it is recommended that you set the following values: